Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 Table of Contents

-Zero Hygiene Rating - Receiving A Crisis Call
+0 Star Hygiene Rating - Receiving A Crisis Call

-Before any documents were sent over, I asked the business owner whether formal enforcement action had been taken or whether the health inspector had mentioned the risk of prosecution.
-He laughed —insisting that, because he’d known the inspectors for years, prosecution was not on the cards.
+Before any documents were sent over, I asked the business owner whether formal enforcement action had been taken, or whether the health inspector had mentioned the risk of prosecution.
+He laughed—insisting that, because he’d known the inspectors for years, prosecution was not on the cards.

 This is a common misunderstanding.
 A good relationship with the EHO does not mean enforcement action won’t be taken if standards aren’t met.